How to Recruit Candidates for a Job Using a Skills-Matching Platform

 We at pepelwerk invite you to ditch the resume application formula in favor of skills matching.
 This stops people cheating their way into your candidate pool and helps you avoid candidates with skills or experience gaps.

 Modern recruitment platforms should offer a streamlined application process and user experience.
 They should help employers tell their brand story effectively while offering skills tests for different attributes and skill levels.
 Skills assessments allow recruiters to determine whether the candidate really has the right level of proficiency in the skills required for the job.
 Candidates can’t oversell you.
 A more diligent screening process at the front end reduces time-to-hire and helps avoid investing resources in the wrong candidates.

 When it comes to learning how to recruit candidates for a job that are qualified, relevant and suitable for your company, pepelwerk can support you.

 Modern employers don’t want a time-consuming hiring process.
 Right now, they pay large sums of money to third-parties for solutions that should be reducing the recruitment grind.
 (But, they only add to and reinforce it.)
 And today’s job seekers want a quick and easy way to get matched with relevant job opportunities.

-With pepelwerk, we wanted to transform the way we approach the working world and give employers a more refined way to find the talent of the future and provide job seekers with a seamless user experience.
+With pepelwerk, we wanted to transform the way we approach the working world and give employers a more refined way to find the job seekers of the future and provide job seekers with a seamless user experience.
 That’s how to recruit candidates for a job in the digital era.